ropensci/roweb3/content/blog/2026-09-08-birthday-post-sunny/index.md

 ## What?
 People would fund me and mentor me building my own R package?

 My first time hearing about rOpenSci was, interestingly, at a bird conference.
-At an ornithological conference in 2023, I was chatting with my bird friend / colleague [Steffi LaZerte](/author/steffi-lazerte/), who highly recommended that I apply for the rOpenSci Championship program given my strong interest in developing R packages.
+At an ornithological conference in 2023, I was chatting with my bird friend / colleague [Steffi LaZerte](/author/steffi-lazerte/), who highly recommended that I apply for the rOpenSci Champions program given my strong interest in developing R packages.
 I mentioned my concerns and hesitation about whether I am “qualified” to make an R package, which at that time sounded like what professional developers do.
 She simply asked, “Can you write functions in R?”
 “Yes, I can.”
 “Then you are good to go!
 R packages are simply putting functions together in an organized way!”
 So here we go, I took the motivation and sent out my application for the 2024 rOpenSci cohort.
 A few months later, I was selected as one of the 20 participants around the world;
 I remember the strong excitement when I received the confirmation letter from rOpenSci.